 - Get with the platform.

-Just like the boot camps, higher ed institutions are racing to launch new alternative credential initiatives to provide adult learners with the skills they need to advance in their careers.
+Just like the boot camps, higher education institutions are racing to launch new alternative credential initiatives to provide adult learners with the skills they need to advance in their careers.
 The critical advantage these new platform options provide lies in their ability to build momentum and scale in an affordable manner.

 For instance, many of the Unicorns—such as Simplilearn or Upgrad—are more than just venues for online classes; they provide a cloud-based software-as-a-service (SaaS) platform to colleges and universities and as a result help them scale their distribution to newer segments of life-long learners.

-But if this agile approach to education fits the bill when it comes to affordability, too often the latest programs in higher ed focus on quantity over quality.
+But if this agile approach to education fits the bill when it comes to affordability, too often the latest programs in higher education focus on quantity over quality.
 With the pandemic having served as a real-time laboratory for studying how learners use the latest technologies, it’s time to take what we’ve learned and design the programs that meet learners where they want to be met.
 Post-pandemic classrooms need to provide students with value that supports their day-to-day experience.

 - Build out your core